jaredly/jerd/docs/Roadmap.md

 - [x] when a term is deprecated, *show it* using css.
 Like printTsLike should do something about it.

 OK, so how does deprecation work?
-- wheck clicking the button to "overwrite" the current cell with the new contents, the default behavior should be to "deprecate the old one", if the /name hasn't changed/.
+- when clicking the button to "overwrite" the current cell with the new contents, the default behavior should be to "deprecate the old one", if the /name hasn't changed/.
 Yeah I mean maybe I don't need to do anything special, only have deprecating if you're in the same cell.

 - [x] I don't want the `@unique` rendered in the web for types...
 - [x] proposed needs to have a `name` attribute. hmm. ok it already has this.